-Driven by applications, the identification problem for systems of infinite dimension described by evolution PDE has known in the last three decades a fast and significant growth.
-The unknown to be recovered can be the (initial/final) state (e.g. state estimation problems [38], [66], [74], [103] for the design feedback controllers), an input (for instance source inverse problems [35], [48], [59]) or a parameter of the system.
-These -linear or non linear- problems are generally ill-posed and many regularization approaches have been developed.
-Among the different methods used for identification, let us mention optimization techniques ([50]), specific one-dimensional techniques (like in [39]) or observer-based methods as in [87].
+Driven by applications, the identification problem for systems of infinite dimension described by evolution PDE has seen in the last three decades a fast and significant growth.
+The unknown to be recovered can be the (initial/final) state (e.g. state estimation problems [35], [59], [63], [89] for the design of feedback controllers), an input (for instance source inverse problems [32], [44], [53]) or a parameter of the system.
+These problems are generally ill-posed and many regularization approaches have been developed.
+Among the different methods used for identification, let us mention optimization techniques ([46]), specific one-dimensional techniques (like in [36]) or observer-based methods as in [73].

-In the last few years, we have developed observers to solve initial data inverse problems for a class of linear systems of infinite dimension and of the form $\dot{z}(t) = Az(t)$ (A denotes here the generator of a C_0 semigroup) from an output y(t) = Cz(t) measured through a finite time interval.
-Let us recall that observers (or Luenberger observers [86]) have been introduced in automatic control theory to estimate the state of a dynamical system (of finite dimension) from the knowledge of an output (and, of course, assuming that the initial state is unknown).
-Roughly speaking, an observer is an auxiliary dynamical system that uses as inputs the available measurements (that is the output of the original system) that converges asymptotically (in time) towards the state of the original system.
-Observers are very popular in the community of automatic control and have given rise to a wide literature (for more references, see for instance the book by O'Reilly [90] and more recently the one by Trinh and Fernando [106] devoted to functional observers).
-The generalization of observers (also called estimators or filters in the stochastic framework) to systems of infinite dimension goes back to the seventies (see for instance Bensoussan [42] or Curtain and Zwart [55]) and the theory is definitely less developed than in the case of finite dimension.
-Using observers, we have proposed in [92], [75] an iterative algorithm to reconstruct initial data from partial measurements for some evolution equations, including the wave and Schrödinger systems (and more generally for skewadjoint generators).
-This algorithm also provides a new method to solve source inverse problems, in the case where the source term has a specific structure (separate variables in time-space with known time dependence).
+In the last few years, we have developed observers to solve initial data inverse problems for a class of linear systems of infinite dimension.
+Let us recall that observers, or Luenberger observers [72], have been introduced in automatic control theory to estimate the state of a dynamical system of finite dimension from the knowledge of an output (for more references, see for instance [77] or [91]).
+Using observers, we have proposed in [80], [64] an iterative algorithm to reconstruct initial data from partial measurements for some evolution equations.
 We are deepening our activities in this direction by considering more general operators or more general sources and the reconstruction of coefficients for the wave equation.
-In connection with this last problem, we study the stability in the determination of these coefficients.
-To achieve this, we use geometrical optics, which is a classical albeit powerful tool to obtain quantitative stability estimates on some inverse problems with a geometrical background, see for instance [41], [40].
+In connection with this problem, we study the stability in the determination of these coefficients.
+To achieve this, we use geometrical optics, which is a classical albeit powerful tool to obtain quantitative stability estimates on some inverse problems with a geometrical background, see for instance [38], [37].